pxg/pxg.github.io/_posts/2025-01-07-kindle-faff.markdown

 A bit of research reveals that `.mobi` has been superseded by the `.azw3` and `.kfx` formats, so it's probably best to convert to one of these.

-It turns out that [Email to Kindle](https://www.amazon.com/sendtokindle/email) now supports `.epub`; however, I don't think this works if you transfer by USB; Amazon are converting the book for you with Email to Kindle.
+It turns out that [Email to Kindle](https://www.amazon.com/sendtokindle/email) now supports `.epub`, however, I don't think this works if you transfer by USB, Amazon are converting the book for you with Email to Kindle.

 I would add that the Kindle USB File Manager App, which comes with the Send to Kindle Mac app, appears to function as well as OpenMTP, to open search "USB File Manager" in Spotlight.